DSpace/RestContract/workflowitems.md

 There's always at most one workflow item per Item.

 It would respond with:
-* The workflow item if there's a match
+* 200 OK - Returning the workflow item if there's a match
+* 401 Unauthorized - if you are not authenticated
+* 403 Forbidden - if you are not logged in with sufficient permissions to view the workflow item
 * 404 if the workflow item doesn't exist

 ## POST Method